Hidden-Histories/Public-Resources/documentation/Tutorial_ARwalk.md

 I created 4 prefabs, each of them being a fenced in area of the same proportions, but with a different number (1, 2, 3, 4) on the fence, so I could tell them apart.

-- If you want to use the assets, here is the unitypackage (with 4 numbered fence exclosures and one unnumbered, plain fence element). http://hiddenhistoriesjtown.org/documentation/templates/FenceTest.unitypackage
+- If you want to use the assets, here is the **unitypackage** (with 4 numbered fence exclosures and one unnumbered, plain fence element). http://hiddenhistoriesjtown.org/documentation/templates/FenceTest.unitypackage

-- If you want to use the prefabs in your own POI, here are links to the asset bundle and manifest file:
+- If you want to use the prefabs in your own POI, here are links to the **asset bundle and manifest files:**
   - URL for asset bundle: www.arpoise.com/AB/fencetest.ace
   - URL for manifest file: www.arpoise.com/AB/fencetest.manifest